19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 (a) the annual value of the immovable property appearing in the Valuation List prepared under section 10 of the Property Tax Act (Cap.
 254);

-(b) the annual rent, or twelve times the monthly rent, payable by the tenant in respect of the immovable property (if this value is lower than the value in paragraph (a)); or
+(b) the annual rent, or 12 times the monthly rent, payable by the tenant in respect of the immovable property (if this value is lower than the value in paragraph (a)); or

 (c) if the annual value, annual rent or monthly rent cannot be ascertained, one-tenth of the last transacted price.